Office: Windgate 236

-Mary B. Shepard is an Assistant Professor of Art History and Humanities.
+Mary B. Shepard is an Associate Professor of Art History.
 She received her A.B. degree with Honors from Grinnell College, an M.A. in Art History from the University of Virginia, and a Ph.D. in medieval art history from Columbia University in the City of New York.
 Previously, she taught at Friends University (Wichita, Kan.), and was head of the Education Department at The Cloisters, the branch museum of The Metropolitan Museum of Art specializing in the art of medieval Europe.
 A specialist in medieval stained-glass windows, she is currently pursuing two book projects: one on the French history painter, Alexandre Lenoir and his interpretation of medieval art in the Museum of French Monuments, which he founded during the French Revolution, and the second on the early 16th-century stained-glass program of the parish church of St. Michael-le-Belfry in York (England).